Do I have to be Aboriginal to be a KARI Carer?

 Can I be a Carer if I have a criminal record?

 Every application is assessed on its own merits.
 The success of your application will depend on the nature of the offence and the timeframe in which it occurred.

 Can I be a foster Carer if I work?

 This depends on the needs of the child and the type of care you wish to provide, as well as the flexibility of your work.

-KARI’s dedicated staff are on-hand to offer constant support to our foster carers.
-You’ll be allocated a caseworker to support you every step of the way, as well as being provided with training and a fortnightly carer allowance to assist with the everyday costs that come with caring for a foster child.
+KARI’s dedicated staff are on-hand to offer constant support to our Carers.
+You’ll be allocated a caseworker to support you every step of the way, as well as being provided with training and a fortnightly Carer allowance to assist with the everyday costs that come with caring for a child.

 A number of other payments and reimbursements are also available following further discussion and negotiation with your allocated caseworker.